react-native-webrtc/react-native-callkeep/README.md

 ```

 - `callUUID` (string)
-  - The UUID of the call that is to be answered (iOS only).
+  - The UUID of the call that is to be answered.

 ### - endCall